-Except for some specialty hops, hop oils and processing aids, all the raw materials in our Coopers brewed products are grown or produced within Australia.
-The specialty hops, hops oils and processing aids are sourced from France, Germany, the United States of America, Mexico, and the United Kingdom.
+Except for some specialty hops, hop oils and processing aids, all the raw materials in Coopers' brewed products are grown or produced within Australia.
+The specialty hops, hops oils and processing aids are sourced from France, Germany, the United States of America, Mexico, China, the Philippines and the United Kingdom.